 Income Taxes.
 We account for income taxes in accordance with the Income Taxes Topic of the Financial Accounting Standards Codification.
 This Topic establishes financial accounting and reporting standards for the effects of income taxes that result from an enterprise's activities during the current and preceding years.
 We take an asset and liability approach for financial accounting and reporting of income taxes.
 We pay income taxes in many foreign jurisdictions based on the profits realized in those jurisdictions, which can be significantly impacted by terms of intercompany transactions between Nu Skin affiliates around the world.
 Deferred tax assets and liabilities are created in this process.
-As of December 31, 2016, we had net deferred tax assets of \$35.1 million.
+As of December 31, 2014, we had net deferred tax assets of \$40.0 million.
 We net these deferred tax assets and deferred tax liabilities by jurisdiction.
 Valuation allowances are established when necessary to reduce deferred tax assets to the amounts expected to be ultimately realized.
 These net deferred tax assets assume sufficient future earnings will exist for their realization, and are calculated using anticipated tax rates.
 In certain foreign jurisdictions, valuation allowances have been recorded against the deferred tax assets specifically related to use of net operating losses.
 When we determine that there is sufficient taxable income to utilize the net operating losses, the valuation allowances will be released.
 In the event we were to determine that we would not be able to realize all or part of our net deferred tax assets in the future, an adjustment to the deferred tax assets would be charged to earnings in the period such determination was made.

 We evaluate our indefinite reinvestment assertions with respect to foreign earnings for each period.
 Other than earnings we intend to reinvest indefinitely, we accrue for the U.S. federal and state income taxes applicable to the earnings.
 For all foreign earnings, we accrue the applicable foreign income taxes.
 We intend to utilize the offshore earnings to fund foreign investments, specifically capital expenditures.
-Undistributed earnings that we have indefinitely reinvested aggregate to \$70.0 million and \$70.0 million as of December 31, 2016 and 2015, respectively.
-If this amount were repatriated to the United States, the amount of incremental taxes would be approximately \$7.6 million.
+Undistributed earnings that we have indefinitely reinvested, for which no federal or state income taxes in the U.S. have been provided, aggregate to \$50.0 million as of December 31, 2014 and 2013.
+If this amount were repatriated to the United States, the amount of incremental taxes would be approximately \$5.3 million.

-The company files income tax returns in the U.S. federal jurisdiction, and in various state and foreign jurisdictions.
-The company is no longer subject to tax examinations from the IRS for all years for which tax returns have been filed before 2011.
-With a few exceptions, we are no longer subject to state and local income tax examination by tax authorities for the years before 2011.
+We file income tax returns in the U.S. federal jurisdiction, and in various state and foreign jurisdictions.
+We have filed U.S. federal tax returns for all years through and including 2013, and we are no longer subject to tax examinations from the United States Internal Revenue Service (the "IRS") for any of these years except for 2011.
+With a few exceptions, we are no longer subject to state and local income tax examination by tax authorities for the years before 2010.
 In 2009, we entered into a voluntary program with the IRS called Compliance Assurance Process ("CAP").
 The objective of CAP is to contemporaneously work with the IRS to achieve federal tax compliance and resolve all or most of the issues prior to filing of the tax return.
-We have elected to participate in the CAP program for 2017 and may elect to continue participating in CAP for future tax years; we may withdraw from the program at any time.
-In major foreign jurisdictions, we are generally not subject to income tax examinations for years before 2010.
+We have elected to participate in the CAP program for 2015 and may elect to continue participating in CAP for future tax years; we may withdraw from the program at any time.
+In major foreign jurisdictions, we are generally not subject to income tax examinations for years before 2009.
 However, statutes in certain countries may be as long as ten years for transfer pricing related issues.
 Along with the IRS examination of 2011, we are currently under examination in certain foreign jurisdictions; however, the outcomes of those reviews are not yet determinable.